Osama-Yusuf/WIFI-Password-Cracker/README.md

 source crack_wifi.sh
 ```

+### Note: that for windows you need to have the following requirments:

+1- Aircrack-ng installed, You can download it from: https://www.aircrack-ng.org/
+2- you need to have a handshake capture file (.cap), you can capture it on windows by using commview, To achive this requirement watch this: https://youtu.be/2BffQsIDh48

 ## Tested Environments

 * Ubuntu Os.
+* Windows 11.

 If you have successfully tested this script on others systems or platforms please let me know!